-Can I Trust a Hacker?
+Can I trust a hacker?

 The biggest problem that companies have when working with external security experts is trust.
-The term hacker is still used mostly in a derogatory manner by media.
+The term hacker is still used mostly in a derogatory manner by the media.
 A lot of people perceive hackers as kids who break into places for fun or as criminals.
 This could not be farther from the truth and from the original meaning of this word.

+The worldwide demand for security experts is huge.
+You would think that everyone who has the right skills and experience should be able to find a good job in this field.
+However, this is not the situation in every country.
 Some of the best-skilled hackers come from countries where the IT industry is heavily underdeveloped.
-To find full-time employment, they would have to migrate, often leaving their current life and/or family behind.
-Many of them are not ready for such a decision, so they prefer to work remotely as freelancers.
+To find regular full-time employment, they would have to migrate, often leaving their current life and/or family behind.
+Many of them are not ready for such a decision, so they prefer to work remotely.

 On the other hand, smaller software manufacturers pose a different problem.
 Most companies have no VDPs in place at all.
 If freelancers find security problems and contact such businesses, they are sometimes treated in an unpleasant way.
 This may range from ghosting, through denial, all the way to threats of being reported to the authorities!
 The fact that such treatment happens at all is very disappointing – it should not be the case in the modern IT world.